 The need for a shared community voice and a united support force was great.
 But the resolve of our community was greater.
-It was at this time that the Central Virginia Opioid Epidemic Coalition, Ortho Virginia Opioid Workgroup and Community Coalition to Address Substance Use in Pregnancy came together with one voice to answer the call for substance use prevention, treatment and recovery in Central Virginia.
-With passionate support and determined resolve, our community leaders united under the shared mission and vision of Central Virginia Addiction and Recovery Resources.
+It was at this time that the Central Virginia Opioid Epidemic Coalition, Ortho Virginia Opioid Workgroup and Community Coalition to Address Substance Use in Pregnancy came together with one voice to answer the call for a collaborative response to substance use prevention, treatment and recovery in Central Virginia.
+With passionate support and determination, our community leaders united under the shared mission and vision of Central Virginia Addiction and Recovery Resources.
 The result was a collective community-wide network of resources to prevent addiction, promote recovery, sustain healthy lifestyles and connect people to the services they need.
-Today, we stand together with a resolve stronger than ever to support Central Virginia citizens in their pursuit of a safe and healthier community for all.
+Today we stand together, stronger than ever, to support Central Virginia citizens in their pursuit of a safe and healthier community for all.

 Since our establishment in 2016, our progress as a coalition is unmatched.
 We have built a cross-sector alliance of community partners to address substance misuse and its effects seen in our homes, schools, neighborhoods, and workplaces.
 Under one mission and vision, it is our shared goal to diligently serve the communities of Lynchburg City, Bedford, Appomattox, Amherst and Campbell by engaging and uniting our community in the reduction of substance use through action, education, and collaboration.